elastic/elasticsearch-serverless-js/README.md

 ### Docs

-Some questions, assumptions and general notes about this project can be found in [the docs directory](./docs/questions-and-assumptions.md).
+Some general notes about this project can be found in [the docs directory](./docs/).